Jasminmo/Tieto-kanta-sovellus/documentation/README.md

 #### Login and browse channels
 - [x] Users can register, log in, and log out.
-- [ ] The user sees a list of channels on the front page of the application.
+- [x] The user sees a list of channels on the front page of the application.
-- [ ] The list of channels contains the number of threads and messages in each channel and the time of the last message sent.
+- [x] The list of channels contains the number of threads and messages in each channel and the time of the last message sent.

 <img src="./img/use-cases/user-browse.jpeg">

 #### Manage threads
-- [ ] The user can create a new thread in the area by entering the thread title and the content of first message.
+- [x] The user can create a new thread to a given channel.
+- [ ] The created thread has a first message linked to it.
 - [ ] The user can edit the title of the thread he has created.
 - [ ] The user can delete the thread he has created.